DeikeLab/collective-bubbles/README.md

 The module [`main`](cobubbles/main.py) (name may change) is where the different, customized classes are defined.

 ### Bubbles
-Bubbles in the simulation are instances of the class `classes.Bubble`.
+Bubbles in the simulation are a list of instances of the class `classes.Bubble`.
 Their attributes (and values) depend on the exact simulation.
+They are modified by the different functions.

 ## Parameters management
 ### Simulation parameters